 Departments employing students that do not qualify for the student FICA and FUTA exemption are required to reallocate their budget to fund the additional employer FICA and FUTA taxes incurred by the University.

 Departmental staff can use the WSU Student Employment Pre-Approval screen (STUE) on CICS2 on the mainframe computer to verify a student's enrolled hours.
 The table below is a guide for interpreting STUE:

 Enrollment and Employment Status Full-Time Enrollment Status Minimum Enrolled Hours To Exempt From FICA/FUTA Undergraduate Object Codes: 1200, 1210 Fall/Spring 12 6 Summer Session 6 3 Graduate Object Codes: 1130, 1140, 1200, 1210 Fall/Spring 9 5 Summer Session 6 3 Graduate Teaching Object Code: 1120 Fall/Spring 6 3 Summer Session 3 2

 This policy shall be included in the WSU Policies and Procedures Manual and shared with appropriate constituencies of the University.

-The Vice President for Administration and Finance shall have primary responsibility for publication and distribution of this University policy.
+The Vice President for Finance and Administration shall have primary responsibility for publication and distribution of this University policy.